General Adoption Statistics

-Since the following information changes from year to year in order to assure you receive the most accurate statistical information from Adoption & Beyond the following information is available upon request:
+Since the following information changes annually and in order to ensure you receive the most accurate statistical information from Adoption & Beyond, the following information is available upon request.

 - The number of children eligible for adoption and awaiting an adoptive placement referral via Adoption & Beyond, Inc.